sandeshpokhrel54/Xpoints/README.md

 ![One of the fixtures of last week(epl)](https://github.com/sandeshpokhrel54/Xpoints/blob/main/xPs.png)

 TODO:
-- maybe a bot to tweet xpoints after each game
+- maybe a bot to tweet xpoints after each game (Thanks to Elon Musk, this is not happening anytime soon).